ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 ### Creating The Tx Fee And Change Boxes

 Rather than manually using the `create_candidate` function for every single output candidate we are building, which can get tedious, the EPF provides us with some default "output builders".
-These are structs that off associated functions which build output candidates for easily, thereby making our lives easier.
+These are structs that offer associated functions which build output candidates more easily.

 Thus to create a tx fee box output candidate, all we have to do is:
 ```rust